WPF-Forge/Forge.Forms/docs/guides/dynamic-resources.md

 ## Syntax Specification

-A dynamic resource is declared as follows, where brackets indicate optional content.
+A dynamic resource is declared as follows, where brackets indicate optional content:

 `{[^]<ResourceType> [']<ResourcePath>['][,<Padding>][:<StringFormat>][|<Converter>]}`